aebtehaj/DMRT_inv_demo/README.md

 <img width="866" alt="Screenshot 2022-12-13 at 4 15 26 PM" src="https://user-images.githubusercontent.com/46690843/207456115-7563d85f-5254-4c8c-a663-b9cf9114e3f3.png">
 <p>

-  **Figure.1** Randomized retrievals of depth $d$, density $\rho$ and grain size diameter $\delta$ using unconstrained classic nonlinear least-squares in (top row) and the introduced algorithm (bottom row).
+  **Figure.1** Randomized retrievals of depth $d$, density $\rho$ and grain size diameter $\delta$ using unconstrained classic nonlinear least-squares (top row) and the introduced algorithm (bottom row).
 The observations are from forward simulations of the DMRT-QCA model at GMI frequency channels (10-166 GHz) in the absence of model and observation error -- assuming a single-layer representation of snowpack.

 <p align="center">